 The Great WRKL Tower Collapse is now on its own page, here.

 WRKL's 50th Anniversary was in 2014.
-In case you missed it, there's a special 50th anniversary page.
-It includes the 1969 WRKL album, "The Impossible Dream".
+We have a special 50th anniversary page.
+It includes the 1969 WRKL record album, "The Impossible Dream".

 Whatever happened to WRKL?

 From July 4, 1964 until March 18, 1999, WRKL was Rockland County, New York's community radio station.
 Locally owned for over 34 years, the station was sold to Odyssey Communications at the end of 1994.
 The new owners phased out the station's MOR music programming and replaced it with a combination of local and syndicated talk programs.
 When the company decided it would rather build an empire of small FM stations than run WRKL, the station was put up for sale.
 A buyer was found in September 1998, and Polnet Communications took over ownership of WRKL on March 19,1999.
 Their programming was in Polish, and is to this day.
 These pages celebrate what was WRKL for its first (almost) 35 years.

 On August 7, 2018, Steve Possell did some reminiscing with a couple of his fellow alumni from WRKL on his wrcr.com morning show.
 Here's Steve with Bob Marshall, Dave Saviet and Mark Hanok (honestly, how do you get rid of that guy??).
 Check out "The Bad Old Days at WRKL".
 Thanks to Jeff Lewis for the audio.

 On this page are the SOUNDS OF WRKL.
 Links to R other pages, with pictures, archives and more R at the bottom of this page.